mulab/OMG-resources/README.md

 http_core_module: http://nginx.org/en/docs/http/ngx_http_core_module.html

 Currently the service discovery relies on dns, but nginx has dns cache, which cause some issues.
 The solution should be replaced with using consul-template and dynamic generate nginx configs when container changes.

+### Database

+Although this should be DBA's job, since we do not have dba yet, database is also mantained by ops.
+As this is an expert topic, we only list databases that may be used below:

+- Mysql
+- Mongodb
+- Postgre

 ### Other